Tornado outbreak of May 18–21, 2025: Greensburg–Plevna, Kansas tornado family

-Coldwater, Kansas
+Coldwater–Mullinville, Kansas

+The tornado seen west of US 183 to the northwest of Coldwater.

 A large tornado touched down at 9:21 pm CDT, producing EF0 tree damage to forested areas west of US 183.
 Unlike other tornadoes in the family, it moved due north.
 On the intersection of KC Avenue 17 and Street U in rural Kiowa County, the tornado inflicted EF3 damage to a metal building system and debarked trees; wind speeds were estimated to have been as high as 155 mph as the tornado impacted the structures.
 EF1 damage was inflicted to wooden power poles on Street T, and trees were snapped on KC Avenue 17 before the tornado curved to the east, dissipating on 19th Avenue at 9:38 pm.
 The tornado was the first of the prolific supercell and was of high-end EF3 intensity.

 Greensburg–Brenham, Kansas

+The large tornado crossing US 183 south of Greensburg.
+A power flash is shown.

-A second large and strong tornado touched down a short distance to the northeast, immediately producing EF2-rated damage to wooden power poles as it traversed over US 183, on a track initially similar to the May 4, 2007 tornado.
+A second strong tornado touched down a short distance to the northeast, immediately producing EF2-rated damage to wooden power poles as it traversed over US 183, on a track initially similar to the May 4, 2007 tornado.
 On the highway, a semi-truck was tipped over, and a tornado emergency was issued for Greensburg shortly after that, as it curved northeast, allowing the tornado to narrowly miss the town.
 To the northeast, at the intersection of County Road N and 31st Avenue, the tornado inflicted EF2-rated damage to 0.25 mi of power lines.
 A short distance to the north, a brief low-end EF1 satellite tornado formed to the west of the main tornado, inflicting EF1 damage to power lines before lifting.
 The main tornado debarked trees at EF3 intensity as it moved northeast before abruptly curving to the east.
 The tornado tossed a pivot system as it tracked south of K Street before veering to the north, producing EF1 damage as it impacted Brenham before lifting.